July 24, 2024

 • Controls or processes the personal data of at least 10,000 state residents per year AND derives over 20% of its revenue from the sale of personal data

-For a state of Maryland’s size (with approximately 6 million residents), these consumer thresholds are on the lower end of the spectrum.
+For a state of Maryland’s size (with approximately 6 million residents), these consumer thresholds are definitely on the lower end of the spectrum.
 For comparison, Colorado’s privacy law has a minimum consumer threshold of 100,000, even though that state’s total population is slightly lower at 5.8 million residents.
 The result is that the MD-ODPA has the potential to apply to more small businesses than other privacy laws.

 What Rights Do Consumers Have Under Maryland's Law?